groovy-tutorial/groovy-tutorial/src/book/parts/03_LanguageQuickRef/chapters/01_Basics/BuiltIn.md

 - `groovy.lang.*`
 - `groovy.util.*`

-Scripts are able to make use of classes within these packages without explicitly importing them.
+Groovy score is able to make use of classes within these packages without explicitly importing them.